britishtar/recipes-repo/Daddys Campfire Chili.md

 + Add ground beef and brown the meat over med/low heat, stirring constantly.
 + Season with cumin, garlic powder, paprika, and salt to taste.
 It should taste like delicious, savory taco meat.
 + Add in a squirt or two of liquid smoke.
-+ Stir in bone broth, bacon, and kidney beans and bring to a simmer.
++ Stir in bone broth and kidney beans and bring to a simmer.
++ Cut the bacon strips into ~3/4 inch, bite-sized pieces, and add to the pot.
 + Finally, add in the diced tomatoes (liquid and all).
 + Stir, cover, and reduce to lowest heat setting.
 + Allow flavors to blend together, continuing to simmer over low heat for ~30 mins or up to several hours.